paigeadelethompson/void-uconsole/Documentation/filesystems/tmpfs.rst

-tmpfs puts everything into the kernel internal caches and grows and shrinks to accommodate the files it contains and is able to swap unneeded pages out to swap space.
-It has maximum size limits which can be adjusted on the fly via 'mount -o remount ...'
+tmpfs puts everything into the kernel internal caches and grows and shrinks to accommodate the files it contains and is able to swap unneeded pages out to swap space, if swap was enabled for the tmpfs mount. tmpfs also supports THP.

-If you compare it to ramfs (which was the template to create tmpfs) you gain swapping and limit checking.
-Another similar thing is the RAM disk (/dev/ram*), which simulates a fixed size hard disk in physical RAM, where you have to create an ordinary filesystem on top.
-Ramdisks cannot swap and you do not have the possibility to resize them.
+tmpfs extends ramfs with a few userspace configurable options listed and explained further below, some of which can be reconfigured dynamically on the fly using a remount ('mount -o remount ...') of the filesystem.
+A tmpfs filesystem can be resized but it cannot be resized to a size below its current usage. tmpfs also supports POSIX ACLs, and extended attributes for the trusted.*, security.* and user.* namespaces. ramfs does not use swap and you cannot modify any parameter for a ramfs filesystem.
+The size limit of a ramfs filesystem is how much memory you have available, and so care must be taken if used so to not run out of memory.

+An alternative to tmpfs and ramfs is to use brd to create RAM disks (/dev/ram*), which allows you to simulate a block device disk in physical RAM.
+To write data you would just then need to create an regular filesystem on top this ramdisk.
+As with ramfs, brd ramdisks cannot swap. brd ramdisks are also configured in size at initialization and you cannot dynamically resize them.
+Contrary to brd ramdisks, tmpfs has its own filesystem, it does not rely on the block layer at all.

-Since tmpfs lives completely in the page cache and on swap, all tmpfs pages will be shown as "Shmem" in /proc/meminfo and "Shared" in free(1).
+Since tmpfs lives completely in the page cache and optionally on swap, all tmpfs pages will be shown as "Shmem" in /proc/meminfo and "Shared" in free(1).
 Notice that these counters also include shared memory (shmem, see ipcs(1)).
 The most reliable way to get the count is using df(1) and du(1).